openfheorg/openfhe-development/docs/assets/sphinx_rsts/contributing/rebasing_off_main.rst

     git pull origin issue-123

 Make sure both of branches build properly before going any further.
 Correct any bugs on the feature branch and commit that branch.
-Also check the master branch and notify the PALISADE team if there is an error in the master branch.
+Also check the master branch and notify the OpenFHE team if there is an error in the master branch.

 2) Run the following rebase operation: ``git rebase master issue-123``